OnroerendErfgoed/oeblog/projects.rst

 Augeias
 -------

-:pypi:`Augeais` is a RESTful, webapplication written in Python that allows you to store digital objects in an object store.
+`Augeais <https://github.com/OnroerendErfgoed/augeias>`_ is a RESTful, webapplication written in Python that allows you to store digital objects in an object store.
 While it allows you to communicate with your objects as a service, it also decouples the storage implementation from the interface.

 Uriregistry
 -----------

-:pypi:`Uriregisty <uriregistry>` is a simple Python application that tracks where a certain `URI` is being used.
+`Uriregisty <https://github.com/OnroerendErfgoed/uriregistry>`_ is a simple Python application that tracks where a certain `URI` is being used.

 Libraries